kimmo1019/kmerforest/README.md

+# Kmerforest
+Kmerforest is a sequence-based method to predict the impact of regulatory variants using random forest

+# Usage

-Note that data should be libsvm format festlearn is called this way:
+Note that input data should be in [libsvm format](https://www.csie.ntu.edu.tw/~cjlin/libsvm/)

+festlearn is called this way:
             festlearn [options] data model
             Available options: